Computer Science, Computer Engineering & Communications Technology

 We also appreciate being referred for special field trip and guest speaker opportunities that would benefit our students.
 Our students usually have to fundraise for travel costs to regional and international events so corporate donations that can be re-purposed in contests or fundraisers are especially useful.

 ACL, Jeff Radulovic (ICS, TEJ, Programming, Robotics, SWAT IT Support)

-Joyce Tam (ICS, Programming, SWAT IT Support)
+Joyce Tam (ICS, Programming, SWAT IT Support) (on leave)

 Janice Matheson (TGJ)